6 Ways to Make Selling Your Home Easy When You Downsize

 Pictured: Beautiful landscaping at Deupree House in Cincinnati, OH.

-Replacement windows, storm doors, and new insulation or siding might improve your home's look and improve its energy-efficiency rate — and could more than pay for themselves at your home’s ultimate sale price.
+Replacement windows, storm doors, and new insulation or siding might improve your home's look and energy-efficiency rate — and could more than pay for themselves at your home’s ultimate sale price.

 3. Consider small exterior add-ons and renovations

-Take care not to go overboard on your exterior additions — you don't want to add a feature that won’t pay for itself at sale or that doesn't fit with the overall aesthetic of your neighbors’ homes.
+Take care not to go overboard on your exterior additions — you don't want to add a feature that won’t pay for itself at the sale, or that doesn't fit with the overall aesthetic of your neighbors’ homes.

 4. De-personalize your home's interior

-During the selling process, box up and store your knick-knacks, artwork, or unnecessary furniture.
-Decluttering your house can be incredibly challenging for seniors who have lived in one place for a long time, who have intense memories and feelings about their homes.
-But you must bear in mind that a home purchaser doesn't have the same feelings you do.
+While selling your home, box up and store your knick-knacks, artwork, or unnecessary furniture.
+Decluttering your house can be incredibly challenging for seniors who have lived in one place for a long time and who have intense memories and feelings about their homes.
+But it would be best to remember that a home purchaser doesn't have the same feelings you do.
 One recent article on home selling notes, “You want buyers to see the house as a home for their family, not yours.”

 Before putting your home on the market, empty it as much as possible.
-Decluttering will make the interior space appear larger all allow your buyer to envision themselves living in it.
+Decluttering will make the interior space appear larger, allowing your buyer to envision themselves living in it.
 It’s hard for a buyer to imagine where his leather couch might fit in your den if you have a giant hutch full of your best china sitting where it might go.

 5. Clean your home thoroughly before showings

-Make sure you give your home a thorough cleaning before every open house or walkthrough.
+Ensure you thoroughly clean your home before every open house or walkthrough.
 It should go without saying that no buyer wants to see dirt in the house they’re considering making a home.
 Pay special attention to:

 • Tidying up kitchen countertops